Gregorian mission: Motivations

 Most historians take the view that Gregory initiated the mission, although exactly why remains unclear.
 A famous story recorded by Bede, an 8th-century monk who wrote a history of the British Church, relates that Gregory saw fair-haired Anglo-Saxon slaves from Britain in the Roman slave market and was inspired to try to convert their people.
-Supposedly Gregory inquired about the identity of the slaves, and was told that they were Angles from the island of Great Britain.
+Supposedly, Gregory inquired about the identity of the slaves, and was told that they were Angles from the island of Great Britain.
 Gregory replied that they were not Angles, but Angels.
 The earliest version of this story is from an anonymous Life of Gregory written at Whitby Abbey about 705.
 Bede, as well as the Whitby Life of Gregory, records that Gregory himself had attempted to go on a missionary journey to Britain before becoming pope.
-In 595 Gregory wrote to one of the papal estate managers in southern Gaul, asking that he buy English slave boys so that they might be educated in monasteries.
+In 595, Gregory wrote to one of the papal estate managers in southern Gaul, asking that he buy English slave boys so that they might be educated in monasteries.
 Some historians have seen this as a sign that Gregory was already planning the mission to Britain at that time, and that he intended to send the slaves as missionaries, although the letter is also open to other interpretations.

-The historian N. J. Higham speculates that Gregory had originally intended to send the British slave boys as missionaries, until in 596 he received news that Liudhard had died, thus opening the way for more serious missionary activity.
-Higham argues that it was the lack of any bishop in Britain which allowed Gregory to send Augustine, with orders to be consecrated as a bishop if needed.
+The historian N. J. Higham speculates that Gregory had originally intended to send the British slave boys as missionaries until, in 596, he received news that Liudhard had died, thus opening the way for more serious missionary activity.
+Higham argues that it was the lack of any bishop in Britain that allowed Gregory to send Augustine, with orders to be consecrated as a bishop if needed.
 Another consideration was that cooperation would be more easily obtained from the Frankish royal courts if they no longer had their own bishop and agent in place.